johnmcfarlane/papers/cpp/contractual-disappointment.md

 To some extent, different strategies can be applied to different bugs within the same build of a program.
-For example, the developer may wish to trap C++ API Contract violations but prevent C++ Standard violations.
+For example, the developer may wish to trap C++ API Contracts violations but prevent C++ Standard violations.
 Or they may wish to prevent all user contract violations with the sole exception of signed integer overflow.